Novi, Michigan: Top employers

-According to the City's 2019 Comprehensive Annual Financial Report, the top public and private sector employers in the city are:
+According to the city's 2023 Comprehensive Annual Financial Report, the top public and private sector employers in the city are:

 Health care

 Novi is home to some of the region's largest health care systems.
-St. John Providence Health System operates the Providence Park Hospital off of Interstate 96 and Beck Road.
+Henry Ford Health operates the Henry Ford Providence Novi Hospital off of Interstate 96 and Beck Road.
 It has a capacity for fewer than 400 patients, and it is located on a 64 acre site that also includes medical office building and neuroscience institute, a hotel with 100 rooms, and an orthopedic center that houses an ambulatory surgical center.
 Construction on the hospital began in 2005 and lasted for three years.
 The total cost was about $220 million.
 The architecture firm that designed the hospital was NBBJ and the engineering firm was Korda.
 The hospital design includes a six-story atrium that allows natural sunlight.
 It opened in September 2008.

-Henry Ford Health System operates the Henry Ford Medical Center - Columbus.
-It is the system's largest facility in Oakland County.
+Henry Ford Health operates the Henry Ford Medical Center - Columbus.
 Services at the location include primary care, behavioral health services, cancer treatment, diabetes care, endoscopy, infusion services, lymphedema services, MOHs surgery, MRIs, and rehabilitation services and travel clinic.

-Botsford has two speciality facilities in Novi.
+Corewell Health has two speciality facilities in Novi.